Haritha-k-suresh/legal-assistant/README.md

 ## 📄 Description

-This notebook demonstrates data analysis / machine learning / deep learning (update this based on actual content) using Python and popular libraries such as NumPy, pandas, and matplotlib (or any other used libraries).
+This notebook demonstrates Natural Language processing using Python and popular libraries.
 It includes examples, code explanations, and output visualizations.

 ## 📁 Files